 Soft meringue (e.g. in a Lemon Meringue Pie).
 Partly baked meringues, where only the top is slightly hardened, are considered a delicacy in North America.
 To the Italians, a ‘meringa‘ is supposed to be absolutely dry, light and crumbly (following the French recipe).
-Italians eat meringues on their own (like cookies), or use them to make a particular type of ice cream cake called ‘meringata’.
+Italians eat meringues on their own (like cookies) or use them to make a particular type of ice cream cake called ‘meringata’.

 Flavored water.
-This drink has becoming more popular in North America.
+This drink is becoming more popular in North America.
 It’s still water, sweetened with a 0‑calories sweetener and lightly flavored with natural and artificial flavors.
 Not all North Americans like it.
 The Italians find the light flavor and the taste of the sweetener very off-putting.

 |Italian things North Americans dislike: